cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 with a prefix-free encoding also Merkle-Damgard constructions such as the SHA2 family can be considered as a representation of a random oracle, given that the permutation function is considered as a random oracle.

-Finally, with the introduction of a zero-padding after the PRS string, the CPace design aims at mitigating attacks of a side-channel adversary that analyzes correlations between publicly known information with the low-entropy PRS string.
+Finally, with the introduction of a zero-padding within the generator string gen_str (introduced after the PRS string), the CPace design aims at mitigating attacks of a side-channel adversary that analyzes correlations between publicly known variable information with the low-entropy PRS string.

 # CPace on prime-order group abstractions

-In this section we consider the case of CPace using the ristretto25519 and decafX448 group abstractions.
+In this section we consider the case of CPace using the ristretto25519 and decaf448 group abstractions.
 These abstractions define an encode and decode function, group exponentiation and a one-way-map.